-To ensure that the College provides a quality academic program, a series of examinations is administered to students at various points in their academic careers.
-The purpose of the examinations is to assess the College's academic programs and to identify and eliminate academic deficiencies in fundamental mathematical skills, reading, writing, oral communication, and basic use of computers.
+To ensure that the University provides a quality academic program, a series of examinations is administered to students at various points in their academic careers.
+The purpose of the examinations is to assess the University's academic programs and to identify and eliminate academic deficiencies in fundamental mathematical skills, reading, writing, oral communication, and basic use of computers.

 - 1. After completion of 60 credit hours, each student is required to take the general education assessment examination which is administered in ID 301W.
 (Competency in oral communication is evaluated through the achievement of a grade of "C" or better in the completion of English 105, Fundamentals of Public Speaking.) - 2.
 During the last semester of their senior year, all students are required to complete an exit assessment in their major field of study.
 (If appropriate, students may complete the assessment prior to the last semester.)
-The purpose of this requirement is for the institution to evaluate the effectiveness of its methods of instruction and to compare the knowledge level of its graduates with graduates of other institutions of higher learning. - VI.
-Application for Degree It is the responsibility of - It is the responsibility of each student to complete and have the Application for Degree form approved.
-The Application for Degree form must be completed by February 15 for May graduation and by October 1st for December graduation.
-Applications will be accepted after these dates up to April 1st and November 1st respectively.
+The purpose of this requirement is for the institution to evaluate the effectiveness of its methods of instruction and to compare the knowledge level of its graduates with graduates of other institutions of higher learning.

+VI.
+Application for Degree

+It is the responsibility of each student to complete and have the Application for Degree form approved.
 Any student not meeting these deadlines will have to wait until the following graduation.
-The form may be obtained online and must be submitted to the Registrar's Office. - VII.
-Limestone College Graduation Process Limestone College holds graduation in May and December.
-A student may apply for graduation up to a year in advance.
-If a student is working toward an Associate's degree, he or she should apply for graduation after earning 50 semester hours.
-For a Bachelor's degree, the student should apply after earning 110 hours or at the recommendation of his/her academic advisor.
+The form may be obtained online and must be submitted to the Registrar's Office.